 When and how people experience mental health challenges is influenced by the interaction of genetics, culture and social determinants.
 With this in mind, we encourage research, policies and practices that speak to prevention, health promotion, social justice and human rights.

-The APHA Mental Health Section partners across fields and professions to strengthen leadership in public health.
+The Mental Health Section of APHA partners across fields and professions to strengthen leadership in public health.
 We seek to:

 - Promote fluency with the principles and strategies of population health.